 - fresh cracked black pepper

-- 1 cup shredded Mozzarella cheese to top
+- 4 oz shredded Mozzarella cheese to top

 - 1/4 cup grated Parmesan to top

-- Squeeze out excess juices from spinach and artichoke hearts.
+- Squeeze out excess juices from spinach and drain artichoke hearts.
+Dice artichoke hearts into smaller pieces.

 - Mix in the spinach and chopped artichoke hearts.
-Transfer into a baking dish.
+Transfer into a lightly greased baking dish.

-- Top off with a cup of shredded Mozzarella cheese and grated Parmesan.
+- Top off with a shredded Mozzarella cheese and grated Parmesan.

 - Bake for 15-20 minutes.